Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Introduction

 \subsection{Motivations and Contributions}

-{It can be seen from the works mentioned above that the traditional centralized access schemes, i.e., TDMA and FDMA, are generally adopted in multi-BD AmBack/BackCom systems to avoid the MI among BDs.
+As observed from the aforementioned works that the traditional centralized access schemes, i.e., TDMA and frequency division multiple access (FDMA), are generally adopted in multi-BD AmBC/BackCom systems to avoid the MI among BDs.
 However, in view of the proliferating number of IoT devices, is it cost-effective enough to maintain these centralized access schemes?
-On the one hand, such centralized access schemes are achieved through an organized and predetermined approach, which requires coordination among sources.
-However, it may be unaffordable for such simple passive devices to coordinate with each other proactively.
-On the other hand, a central controller may assist in deconflicting this situation.
-However, there is an essential prerequisite that the BS perfectly knows all channel information without the overhead, or a small number of devices is involved for optimization.
-It can be foreseen that the result is pessimistic, which may be well-meaning but ineffectual and overstretched.
-Thus, it is necessary to explore an access protocol for BackComs with a low overhead and a low complexity.}
+On the one hand, these centralized access schemes operate through an organized and predetermined approach, necessitating coordination among sources.
+On the other hand, such proactive coordination might not be feasible for simple passive devices.
+Although a central controller could potentially mitigate this issue, this solution is contingent on two prerequisites.
+Firstly, the BS must have perfect knowledge of all channel information, without any overhead.
+Secondly, only a small number of devices should be involved in the optimization.
+While this approach is well-intentioned, it risks being both ineffective and overly complicated.
+Thus, it is necessary to explore an access protocol for BackComs with a low overhead and a low complexity.

-{With this in mind, random access has recently been revisited and regarded as a vital technology for the medium access control (MAC) layer of massive IoT \cite{YUj}}.
-Random access has unique benefits, such as low latency for small payload transmission, no initial connection setup, no dedicated resource allocation for connection maintenance, and no signaling overhead for radio resource allocation.
-Among them, the slotted ALOHA (SA) is indisputably one of the finest protocols for random access, which avoids collisions due to partially overlapping transmissions, while retaining low complexity. {It is worth mentioning that the revival of the SA has become a promising trend and received attention in various application scenarios, including, e.g., non-orthogonal multiple access-based systems \cite{HuangSDhieh}, unmanned aerial vehicle-based systems \cite{HadziPe}, satellite networks \cite{ZhaoRen}, wireless-powered communication networks \cite{Iqbal,ChoiShin,HadziPejoski,LiChin}, etc.}
+Bearing this in mind, random access has recently been revisited and regarded as a vital technology for the medium access control (MAC) layer of massive IoT \cite{YUj}.
+Random access presents several advantages: it ensures low latency for small payloads, eliminates the need for initial connection setup, no dedicated resources for connection maintenance, and reduced signaling overhead for resource allocation.
+Among them, the slotted ALOHA (SA) is indisputably one of the finest protocols for random access, known for mitigating collisions from partially overlapping transmissions while maintaining low complexity.
+It is noteworthy that the resurgence of SA has been a promising trend, gaining traction across diverse applications, spanning a range of applications such as non-orthogonal multiple access-based systems \cite{HuangSDhieh}, unmanned aerial vehicle-based systems \cite{HadziPe}, satellite networks \cite{ZhaoRen}, wireless-powered communication networks \cite{Iqbal,ChoiShin,HadziPejoski,LiChin}, etc.